What Is Patient Engagement?

 Patient engagement software is a powerful health IT tool for implementing value-based care.
 However, not all health IT is created equal.
 When researching patient engagement software, make sure the tool you choose:

 - Integrates with your other tools and systems (like your EMR/EHR)

 - Allows you to customize your program based on the needs of your teams and patients

 - Automates redundant or repeatable tasks to reduce care team admin workload

 - Coordinates patient care

 - Tracks patient progress

-- Tracks patient satisfaction scores based on patient experiences
+- Tracks patient satisfaction scores based on patient experience

-With a comprehensive patient relationship management tool like Welkin Health, your care team can improve your patient engagement strategy, streamline communication, and support providers in doing what they do best —helping their patients.
+With comprehensive Care Management software like Welkin Health, your care team can refine your patient engagement strategy, streamline communication, and enable healthcare providers to do what they do best — patient care.

 Staying connected is crucial for health systems and organizations like “Face It TOGETHER,” a national nonprofit dedicated to ending the chronic disease of drug and alcohol addiction.
 To discover how team members at Face It TOGETHER use Welkin’s Care Management platform to effectively engage with patients and support them on their journey to recovery, check out this case study: Innovating Addiction Care Through Powerful Technology.